 When money’s involved, so are scammers, and Mercari scams are no different.
 You’ll see the same types of scams as you see on sites like eBay, where people pretend to be a buyer or seller but are actually just trying to scam you out of some money.

 So, how it is to buy and sell on Mercari?
-We’ve taking a look through Mercari review and ratings sites and have the results of those scores for you first.
+We’ve taken a look through Mercari review and rating sites and have the results of those scores for you first.